Michael Govan: LACMA

-In February 2006, a search committee composed of eleven LACMA trustees, led by the late Nancy M. Daly, recruited Govan to run the Los Angeles County Museum of Art.
+In February 2006, a search committee composed of eleven LACMA trustees, led by the late Nancy M. Daly, recruited Govan to run the Los Angeles County Museum of Art after ten people turned down the position.
 Govan has stated that he was drawn to the role not only because of LACMA's geographical distance from its European and east coast peers, but also because of the museum's relative youth, having been established in 1961.
 "I felt that because of this newness I had the opportunity to reconsider the museum," Govan has written, "[and] Los Angeles is a good place to do that."
+Govan goes on to say about deciding to come to LACMA, “ I had spent so much time by then thinking about the anti-museum, about artists, time, history, and traveling the world.
+The encyclopedic museum still felt problematic to me.Rem Koolhaas had suggested in 2001 that you needed to tear LACMA down because it didn’t work seismically.
+It was too expensive to renovate.
+I talked with my artist friends who were from L.A.
+I took a deep breath and thought, This is the only city.
+It’s the new city.
+It speaks 200 languages.
+It sits on the Pacific Rim between Asia and Latin America.
+It’s the media capital.”

 Govan has been widely regarded for transforming LACMA into both a local and international landmark.
 Since Govan's arrival, LACMA has acquired by donation or purchase over 27,000 works for the permanent collection, and the museum's gallery space has almost doubled thanks to the addition of two new buildings designed by Renzo Piano, the Broad Contemporary Art Museum (BCAM) and the Lynda and Stewart Resnick Pavilion.
 LACMA's annual attendance has grown from 600,000 to nearly 1.6 million in 2016.

+In 2024 Govan earned $1,947,721 million dollars from LACMA - Museum Associates making him one of the highest paid museum directors in the world and the highest in the US after the recent departure of Glen Lowry at MoMA.